mindlink/add-in-client/readme.md

 ## Source

-To use the source typescript, you should point to "@mindlink/add-in-client/client"
+To use the source typescript, you should reference `"@mindlink/add-in-client/client"`